New Zealand sea lion

 The New Zealand sea lion (Phocarctos hookeri), once known as Hooker's sea lion, and as pakake (for both male and female) or whakahao (male) and kake (female) in Māori, is a species of sea lion that is endemic to New Zealand and primarily breeds on New Zealand's subantarctic Auckland and Campbell islands, and have in recent years been slowly breeding and recolonising around the coast of New Zealand's South and Stewart islands.
-The New Zealand sea lion numbers around 12,000 and is one of the world's rarest sea lion species.
-They are the only species of the genus Phocarctos.
+The New Zealand sea lion population estimate is less than 10,000 individuals and fewer than 5,000 breeding adults.
+This number has declined from an estimated population of over 15,000 in the early 2000s, and it is one of the world's rarest sea lion species.
+It is the only species of the genus Phocarctos.

 Physiology and behaviour

 New Zealand sea lions are one of the largest New Zealand animals.
 Like all otariids, they have marked sexual dimorphism; adult males are 240–350 cm long and weigh 320–450 kg, while adult females are 180–200 cm long and weigh 90–160 kg.
-At birth, pups are 70–100 cm long and weigh 8–10 kg; the natal pelage is a thick coat of dark brown hair that becomes dark gray with cream markings on the top of the head, nose, tail and at the base of the flippers.
+At birth, pups are 70–100 cm long and weigh 8–10 kg; the natal pelage is a thick coat of dark brown hair that becomes dark grey with cream markings on the top of the head, nose, tail and at the base of the flippers.
 Adult females' coats vary from buff to creamy grey with darker pigmentation around the muzzle and the flippers.
 Adult males are blackish-brown with a well-developed black mane of coarse hair reaching the shoulders.
 New Zealand sea lions are strongly philopatric.

 The New Zealand sea lion's terrestrial behaviour is unique among other pinniped species.
 In the breeding season, female New Zealand sea lions gradually move inland with their pups to protect them from harassment by males, wind, storms, and potential parasitic infections.
 They can move up to 2 km inland, from sandy beaches to tall grasses, and into forests.
 They are the only pinniped species known to disperse far inland and have a preference for forests.
+As mainland populations have grown since the 1990s, this behaviour has led to an increasing incidence of sea lions entering human spaces.